singpass/Singpass-app-webview-client/readme.md

 ### SingpassWebViewClient
 ---

-`SingpassWebViewClient` is extended from `androidx.webViewClientCompat` with the added functionality of detecting Singpass app supported urls and handling of opening up Singpass app.
+`SingpassWebViewClient` is extended from `androidx.webViewClientCompat` with the added functionality of detecting Singpass app supported urls and handling of opening up Singpass app or if Singpass app is not installed on the device, loading the fallback url.
 Below is a code snippet for sample usage.

 ```java
 // create your WebViewClient by inheriting from SingpassWebViewClient